Review of Nutro Premium Loaf Canned Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

 Even when you consider the protein-boosting effect of the peas, dried peas, dried potato and flaxseed, this still looks like the profile of a canned dog food containing a moderate amount of meat.

-Nutro Premium Loaf is a meat-based canned dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Premium Loaf is a grain-free canned dog food using a moderate amount of named meats as its primary source of animal protein, thus earning the brand 4 stars.

 Readers interested in Nutro wet dog food may also wish to check out these popular pages, too…